\.

 conviction.noun,.plural.convictions

-the state of being convinced; certainty; a fixed or strong belief; opinion; the judgment of a jury that a person is innocent of charges or guilty of a crime as charged (the jury was completely convicted of her innocence)
+the state of being convinced; certainty; a fixed or strong belief; opinion; the judgment of a jury that an individual is innocent of charges or guilty of a crime as charged (the jury was completely convicted of her innocence)

 convictional.adjective